versalitas/sprint3/middleware/README.md

 ```
 ### Middleware

-USES:
+SOME EXAMPLES:
-- parsing data
+- parsing data (e.g. JSON from request)
 - loggers
 - session managers
-- protection against attacks
+- protection against attacks (e.g. authentication check of protected routes)
+- return 404

 Middleware structure:

-request => middleware1 => middleware2 => path/route => resolution
+request => middleware1 => middleware2 => response;

+*request to route '/' => *SERVER (app.use(func) => app.get('/'.func)) => response

-The middleware pattern consists of "chained" pieces of code executed inbetween
-the user's initial request and its arrival at the server.
+The middleware pattern consists of code that runs (on the server) between getting a request and sending a response.
-The exit point of each unit is the entry to the next.
+The exit point of each unit is the entry point to the next.

+*Order is importante since app.get('/'.func) sends the response to the route and no more code will be executed.

+.

 Example of implementation:
 ```